-This week on my advice column I respond to a letter about a tense 7 year-old with some fun techniques to help a tense child.
+This week on my advice column I respond to a letter about a tense 7 year-old with some fun techniques focussed on how to help a tense child.

 My son is 7 and I can feel how tense he has ben since lockdown started and school finished.
 He’s quite bad-tempered and edgy but also a bit withdrawn.
 But it’s hard to reach him, he doesn’t say much and when I ask about his feeling he just mumbles I’m okay.